FarnamJavadi/Guess-the-number-game/README.md

 # Guess-the-number-game

-this is a very simple game that writen with python programming language
+this is a very simple game that written with python programming language

 -------------------------------------------------------------------------